arunprsh/SageMaker-Data-Wrangler-L400-Workshop/sections/007-data-analysis.md

 ![quick-model-pre](.././img/quick-model-pre.png)

-In the next section, we will apply some post analysis transformations to fix the data of the various colinearit and other issues and re-generate a quick model and compare the differences.
+In the next section, we will apply some post analysis transformations to fix the data of the various colinearity and other issues and re-generate a quick model and compare the differences.